WebAssembly/spec/spectec/test-prose/TEST.md

 7. Push the values val^n to the stack.

 execution_of_RETURN
-1. If the current context is frame, then:
+1. If the current context is FRAME_, then:
   a.
 Let F be the current frame.
   b.
 Let n be the arity of F.
   c.
 Pop the values val^n from the stack.
   d.
 Pop all values val'* from the stack.
   e.
 Exit current context.
   f.
 Push the values val^n to the stack.
-2. Else if the current context is label, then:
+2. Else if the current context is LABEL_, then:
   a.
 Pop all values val* from the stack.
   b.
 Exit current context.
   c.
 Push the values val* to the stack.